AxCoder/axcoder.github.io/_posts/2018-11-11-Perfview-collecting-trace.md

 #### Collection from the command line

 You can instruct perfview to collect trace from the command line.
 For example below is a simple PowerShell script that I use for collecting thread time trace.
-It starts collection, builds a trace name from a timestamp, and stops collection when Electroinic Reporting finishes format generation (it detects it using windows event log monitoring).
+It starts collection, builds a trace name from a timestamp, and stops collection when Electroinic Reporting finishes format generation (it detects the moment using windows event log monitoring).

 ~~~
 c:\programs\PerfView collect "e:\traces\$(date -format "ddMMyyyy_hhmm").etl" `